-This change gives the player more control, and makes the game seem more fair because of it.
+This change gives the player more control and makes the game seem fairer because of it.
 Enemies will still pop out and try to knock you into pits, of course.

 And, for a series well-known for great tunes, Super Castlevania IV doesn’t disappoint.
 The Stage 1 (0:40) and Stage 2 (6:17) songs are among the most memorable the SNES will produce.

 These are all part of the reason Super Castlevania IV is an important game in the 16-bit era; it’s the first game from an existing series to jump to the next generation and show how the extra processing power of the SNES could improve established gameplay.
 As much as I love Super Mario World, it didn’t push the technical envelope; the gulf between Super Mario Bros.
 3 and Super Mario World isn’t close to the difference between Castlevania III: Dracula’s Curse and Super Castlevania IV.

 And even outside of this historical context, it’s still fun and worth experiencing.
 Super Castlevania IV is one of the Super Nintendo’s top games.